 Alas, it appears that the Rick Steves tour to Ireland and Northern Ireland will not be going this summer.
 Therefore, we need to look into an alternative tour operator.
 Does anyone know anything about Trafalgar, Go Ahead, and CIE 14-day tours to Ireland and Northern Ireland?
 We plan to go in late-August 2021.
 I am writing a thesis on Northern Ireland so am interested in seeing the street art and learning about the Troubles but am also keen on learning a lot more about the cultures of the Republic and Northern Ireland as well as experiencing the natural beauty of the Emerald Isle.
 There are three family members traveling together -- two of us in our 60s and our daughter, who is in her mid-thirties.
 I already looked into Overseas Adventure Travel and Road Scholar.
 The former doesn't include the Ring of Kerry, which we'd like to see, except as an add-on, which we do not have the time or budget to do.
 Road Scholar does not travel the period we need to go and does not appear to offer too much in Northern Ireland where major events of the Troubles occurred.
 I would be so grateful for any advice you can give on these alternative tour operators and am open to other suggestions as well.
 We are on a budget, however, and cannot afford high-end like Tauck.
 We also must travel at end-August 2021.
 With warm thanks!

 Hi Luke, are you asking for a tour operator to help educate you or do you want a tour that will get you to where you want to go?
-If it’s the latter, have you considered renting a car and hiring a personal tour guide when you are there?
+If it’s the latter, have you considered renting a car and hiring a personal tour guide in each place you go?

 https://vagabondtoursofireland.com/ This is an Irish company we used in 2015.
 Small group, very reasonable, nice hotels, and very knowledgeable tour guides.
 Their Driftwood tours offer a 6 day Northern Ireland tour and an 11 day discover Ireland tour.